Want to learn a mean reversion strategy?

 All you have to do is get the behavior of the stock to predict the next move.

 In this mean reversion model, you are completely looking at the price, but you are not using any indicators to find good trading setups.

 5. Buying the Highest Four day Percentage loser

 Buying the worst four-day percentage loser is a good mean reversion strategy.

-However, you have to test this method in Amibroker to see if it is reliable in your country.
+However, test this method in Amibroker to see if it is reliable in your country.

 Every four days, you’ll buy the highest four-day losers, but you have to rebalance it every time.

 For example, you’ll divide your capital into five to manage your risk.

 Then, you’ll buy the highest percentage losers in the last four days and sell all below the top five.

 You can also use this strategy weekly to rotate your positions.